nasa/cumulus-orca/tasks/copy_to_glacier/README.md

 ## Exclude files by extension.

 You are able to specify a list of file types (extensions) that you'd like to exclude from the backup/copy_to_glacier functionality.
-This is done on a per-collection basis, configured in the Cumulus collection configuration under the `meta.orca` key in the `excludedFileExtensions` variable:
+This is done on a per-collection basis, configured in the Cumulus collection configuration under the `meta.orca.excludedFileExtensions` key:

 ```json
       "collection":{